KnightOS/kernel/CONTRIBUTING.md

 inspected before merging them, and huge diffs are a pain to inspect and will be rejected.
 Your code should also be tidy and understandable - this is assembly, after all.

-## Reporting Bugs, Requesting Features, and Asking Questions
+## Reporting Bugs, Requesting Features, Asking Questions

 To make sure your bug reports are easy to understand and fix, please follow these guidelines: